michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle.md

 <!-- excerpt -->

-For nighthawks like myself, the mainstream arrival of automatic light and dark themes has been nothing short of delightful.
+For nighthawks like myself, automatic light and dark themes becoming mainstream has been nothing short of delightful.

 With the `prefers-color-scheme` CSS media query now [supported by all major browsers](https://caniuse.com/#feat=prefers-color-scheme), it's easy to get going with automatic themes on your website or app.